Bottom Line

 FAQ

-The lights were observed around 11:45 p. m. on New Year's Eve, near Cedar and McKinley Avenues in Fresno.
+The videos were taken around 11:45 p. m. on New Year's Eve in 2024.

 How many lights were seen?

-Did the witnesses identify the objects?
+Did the witnesses identify the source of the lights?